Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 For the experiment design, Prof. Quan suggested we **adjust the experimental environment** to imitate the harsh environment in space.
 The controllable environment is more suitable for the preliminary verification of our concept.
 For example, We can subject *E. coli* to **freeze-drying treatment** through Speedvac for several hours to simulate the drought on Mars.

 **Review**
-With the idea of Prof. Quan, we focused on **Tardigrada**, the most mysterious creature on Earth that could survive in space, and found a special protein named **mtSSB**.
+With the idea of Prof. Quan, we focused on [Tardigrada](https://en.wikipedia.org/wiki/Tardigrade), the most mysterious creature on Earth that could survive in space.
+[A recent bioRxiv article](https://doi.org/10.1101/2023.08.21.554171) found a special protein named **mtSSB**.
 The mtSSB protein has proved to be closely associated with **resistance to radiation, drought, and freeze**[^4].
-We involved this BioBrick as the core of our survival system. (see more details in [Part: BBa_K4765016](http://parts.igem.org/wiki/index.php?title=Part:BBa_K4765016)).
+We built a BioBrick [BBa_K4765016](http://parts.igem.org/wiki/index.php?title=Part:BBa_K4765016) for our survival system.

 <div style="text-align: center;">
 	<img src="https://static.igem.wiki/teams/4765/wiki/education/implementation/collaboration/hp/qzx.jpg"